Ask any athlete how they got better and reached the next level in their careers. They’ll say their secret is practice — and really great coaching.

 It’s hard to always put the customer first, especially if you’ve got other things on your mind.
 While we’re all human, it pays to make customers your priority.

 Empower your agents to resolve issues promptly, even if they need to go off script.
-Don’t make it the company culture that every word on a page needs to be read.
+Don’t make it the company culture that every word on a page needs to be read verbatim.
 Let agents judge the situation and make their own decisions about whether the customer scenario demands it.

 If your call center team is genuinely a team, it’s only going to become better and better with time.
-By recognizing group achievements and hitting shared goals, everyone feels supported.
+Recognizing group achievements and hitting shared goals makes everyone feel supported.
 Create opportunities to celebrate your milestones together as a team.

 An environment where there are no bad ideas encourages people to speak up instead of hiding new winning strategies out of fear of negative consequences.